cfeenstra67/sqlauthz/README.md

 ## Compatilibity

-`sqlauthz` is tested and compatible with node 18+.
+`sqlauthz` has automated testing in place and is compatible with node 18 and 20, and PostgreSQL versions 12-16.
+It may be compatible with older versions of either, but it has not been tested.

 ## CLI